bstarynk/misc-basile/README.md

 * `microbenchlist.c`  is a useless microbenchmark on linked lists use `gcc -Wall -O2 -march=native microbenchlist.c -o microbenchlist` to compile it.

+* `HelloWorld/` contains a small set of files and its [README](HelloWorld/README.md), for a tutorial about GNU make (done on the phone).
+Perhaps the GPLv3+ license does not fit for such a trivial work.